OSVTAC/project-recommendations/pages/implementation-order.md

 and deploying an open source voting system.

-#### 5.2.1.
-Possible First Components
+### 7.1.
+Recommended First Components

-The Committee suggests the following as components to start work on and deliver first (see the “Voting System” section for brief descriptions of most of these components):
+The Committee recommends the following as components to start work on and deliver first (see the “Components” section for brief descriptions of most of these components):

 1. Results Reporter (Software)